Massachusetts Court Records

 What is a Misdemeanor in Massachusetts?

-What are some examples of Misdemeanors in Massachusetts?
+What Are Some Examples Of Misdemeanors in Massachusetts?

-Example of some misdemeanor offenses and the maximum penalties they carry include:
+Examples of some misdemeanor offenses and the maximum penalties they carry include:

 - Assault and Battery: The General Laws set the maximum penalty for committing assault and battery at 2½ years at the house of correction or a fine that should not exceed $1,000.